AbhishekDwivedi29/PayProX/README.md

 The service also exposes internal APIs for transaction aggregation, settlement marking, and refund orchestration.
 Tokenization endpoints ensure that sensitive card data is never stored or transmitted in raw form, aligning with PCI-DSS principles.

-## ⚠  Risk Engine
+##   Risk Engine

 The Risk Engine Service acts as a fraud prevention layer, analyzing transaction metadata to determine whether a payment should be approved, rejected, or flagged.
 It uses rule-based logic to detect anomalies based on merchant trustworthiness, payment method behavior, and customer activity velocity.

 This service is invoked during the payment flow to screen transactions before they reach the issuer bank, ensuring that high-risk activity is intercepted early.
 It maintains in-memory activity logs and dynamically updates blacklists based on velocity thresholds.

-## 🧾 Settlement Engine
+##  Settlement Engine

 The Settlement Engine Service is responsible for identifying completed transactions, calculating settlement amounts, and crediting merchant bank accounts.
 It operates on a T+2 model, meaning transactions are settled two days after successful completion.
 This service ensures financial traceability, batch processing, and accurate ledger updates across the payment ecosystem.

 It communicates with the Payment Gateway to fetch eligible transactions, interacts with the Acquirer Bank Service to credit merchant accounts, and records settlement metadata for audit and reporting.
-All operations are protected via internal authentication headers to ensure secure service-to-service communication.
+All operations are protected via internal authentication headers to ensure secure service-to-service communication.At present, settlement requests can be made by merchants up to the current date.

-##  🔐  Tokenization Service
+##    Tokenization Service

 The Tokenization Service is a security-focused microservice that replaces raw card data with unique, non-reversible tokens.
-It ensures that sensitive payment information—such as card numbers—is never stored or transmitted in its original form, aligning with PCI-DSS principles and modern credential hygiene practices.
+It ensures that sensitive payment information—such as card numbers is never stored or transmitted in its original form, aligning with PCI-DSS principles and modern credential hygiene practices.

 This service is invoked during payment initiation and card storage flows.
 It generates tokens for new cards, verifies token authenticity, and retrieves token records by customer ID.
 By isolating token logic into a dedicated module, the system maintains modularity, auditability, and security across all transaction flows.

 ---

-## 🏗 Architecture
+##  Architecture

-The *PAYMENT-GATEWAY* system follows a modular, service-oriented architecture where each component handles a distinct phase of the transaction lifecycle.
+The *PayProX* follows a modular, service-oriented architecture where each component handles a distinct phase of the transaction lifecycle.
 Services communicate via RESTful APIs and are secured using internal authentication headers.
 This design ensures scalability, traceability, and clean separation of concerns.

 ---

-### 🔄 Transaction Lifecycle (Stepwise Flow)
+###  Transaction Lifecycle (Stepwise Flow)

-#### 🧾 Step 1: Customer Clicks "Buy Now" → Order Creation (Merchant Service)
+####  Step 1: Customer Clicks "Buy Now" → Order Creation (Merchant Service)
 - The transaction begins when a *customer clicks "Buy Now"* on the merchant’s frontend.
 - This triggers a backend call to the Merchant Service’s /orders endpoint.
 - A unique orderId is generated using uuidv4.